arras-energy/gridlabd-old/docs/Subcommand/Loaddata.md

 floor area is specified for commercial buildings, then all values are in kWh or kBtu.

+If a GLM file is generated, then the object name specified is used as the player's parent object.
+If the object name is omitted, then the the player is given a random object name, which is appended to the global `LOADDATA`.

+The player's start and stop time are stored in the global variables `{objname}_starttime` and `{objname}_stoptime`.

 If fuels, enduse, or building_type are omitted, then a list of the available values is output to /dev/stdout.